 Jack Warden joined the team early 2018 as an ecologist.
 Jack has a Bachelor of Applied Science specialising in Biodiversity Management.
 Love for the environment was instilled in Jack from a young age, with both his parents having a keen interest in the principles of kaitiakitanga.
 Jack's father currently works as a Bio-Security Officer, and his Mother as an Office Manager for Auckland Council.

-Jack has experience in pest management, arboriculture and a wealth of knowledge regarding our native fauna.
+Jack is an all-round naturalist and skilled botanist.
+Jack is on the committee of the Auckland Botanical Society and is currently working on multiple botanical lists for various projects in his spare time.
+Jack also has experience in pest management, arboriculture and a wealth of knowledge regarding our native fauna.
 Jack works closely with our nursery team to ensure seed is collected from a range of ecological locations.
-Jacks primary role is to work with Heath on ecological reporting for a range of developments.
+Jacks primary role is to work alongside Heath and Maddy on ecological reporting for a range of developments.
 This ensures our clients are in line with ecological requirements stipulated by local government in New Zealand.
-Jack is on the committee of the Auckland Botantical Society and is a trustee for the Motu Kaikoura Trust.

 Blake is the third son of the family.
 He has a Bachelor of Arts majoring in Geography and Anthropology and a Graduate Diploma in Secondary Teaching.
 Blake worked with Rural Design in its earlier years with his father Bill, but has primarily worked in the education sector as a secondary school teacher at St Paul's College for 7 years and as a Head Teacher at Geita Gold International School in Tanzania for three years.
 Blake returned home with his family in July 2016 to be with his father.

 He has since slotted into the business as Systems Manager looking after health and safety, tender pricing, human resources, communications, while also running jobs manually in the field.
 Blake's main project is planting and maintenance at Paerata Rise in conjunction with Grafton Downs Limited, Bespoke Landscape Architects and Kerry Dines Ltd.